 “I’ve missed your wit,” Devikra said dryly.
 Her grip on Roman’s arm loosened.
 “I really have.
 It’s been a long time.”

 Roman pulled his arm free and turned on her.
 “It’s been a long time for a reason, Dev!
 I told Aleksir that—,”

-“What, that our partnership is done?
+“What, that our friendship is done?
 That you won’t work with me anymore?
-This isn’t something you can walk away from, Egil.
-Ignoring the visions won’t keep them from happening,” Devikra said, matching Roman’s sudden hostility and raising it.
+This isn’t something you can walk away from.
+Ignoring the visions won’t keep them from happening,” Devikra said.

 “I don’t care!”
 Roman said.
 “I don’t want to know the future.
-It’s too much.
-Too much responsibility.
-I don’t want to work for you—you’re no better than Unity!”
+It’s too much responsibility.
+I don’t work for you anymore.”

 “Egil,” Devikra chided, but Roman wasn’t about to stop there.

 “You claim to work for the greater good, but you have no idea what that means.
-You let people hurt and die and suffer because some random alfar in a basement saw it in a vision, and you don’t care so long as the ends fit into your concept of ‘good.’
-You let me and Leandros hurt and suffer and see terrible things, and that didn’t matter because it was all for the greater good.
-And then you—did you know I was a monster, Devikra?
-Is that why you locked me up?
-If you’d just explained then, I might have agreed with you.”
+You let people suffer and die because because an alfar girl locked in a basement saw it in a vision, and you don’t care so long as the ends fit into your concept of ‘good.’
+You shoved me and Leandros into terrible situations, and that didn’t matter because it was all for your greater good.”

 “What circumstances?”
 Roman asked, too shocked to be angry.

 Instead of answering, Devikra said, “Wil’s visions have been getting…Well, let’s just say the count of times she’s been wrong is rising.
 I don’t know whether to believe her latest batch of visions, but I had to warn you.”